OutSystems/docs-odc/src/eap/configuration-management/configure-emails.md

 1. To change an email configuration, go to ODC Portal and select **Configurations** > **Email**.
 1. Locate the configuration you want to change and click **Edit**.
+1. Select or verify the stage.
-1. Make the change, and click **Save**.
+1. Make the change, and click **Save**.The change applies to all apps in the selected stage.
-1. Verify your change.
-1. Open the App, go to the Configurations page, scroll down to the Email section, and apply the new configuration to your app.